InfinityIntegral/SGEXTN/README.md

 File name prefixes:
 SGX - SGEXTN files, do not touch those
 SGU - kind of SGEXTN files, you can edit the values of properties inside if the comments inside explicitly allows you to.
-Keep a copy of it so you can revert the file if something internal breaks
+Keep a copy of the original so you can revert the file if something internal breaks
 SGC - I cannot enforce this, but you are supposed to start your custom classes with this prefix

 "SG" refers to Singapore, my home country.
 It does not reference the Qt Quick scene graph.
 SGEXTN is designed to let you not worry about the scene graph and use it like a customised, GPU-accelerated version of QWidget.